Supreme-Ed/Blocky-Math-Champ/STRUCTURE_BUILDING_TASKS.md

 ### buildStructure Method ✅
 The buildStructure method:
-- Creates a permanent structure in the scene
+- Creates a permanent structure node in the scene (which is then processed by BuiltStructures.tsx)
-- Removes the required blocks from the player's inventory
+- Removes the required blocks from the player's inventory (Note: This logic seems commented out in structureBuilder.ts)
 - Triggers appropriate visual feedback through the StructureBuildFeedback component
-- Resets the structure state for the next structure
+- Resets the structure state for the next structure (Note: This logic seems commented out in structureBuilder.ts)
 - Returns a success/failure status
 - Uses performance optimizations to prevent UI lag

-### Built Structures Management ⏳
+### Built Structures Management ✅
 Built structures should:
-- Be positioned in a designated area of the scene
+- Be positioned in a designated area of the scene (via grid logic in BuiltStructures.tsx) or at a specified debug position.
-- Not overlap with each other
+- Not overlap with each other (when using grid logic).
-- Be persistent across page reloads
+- Be persistent across page reloads (⏳ - Task 5.12)
 - Be viewable from different angles
-- Have a small info panel when clicked (showing name, difficulty, etc.)
+- Have a small info panel when clicked (⏳ - Task 5.12.4)

 ### UI Feedback ✅
 When a structure is built, the game: